 It takes into account all aspects of the webpage when added together, will improve your ranking in the search list.
 Google becomes more sophisticated, relevance is one of the major factors influencing on-page optimization.
 Is your page relevant to the query?
 That the way you need to think when you are developing a page.

-Make sure you think and work as a benefit of your end-user.
-You have max 9-10 seconds to impress the visitor, so he interacts with your website.
+Make sure you think and work to benefit your end-user.
+You have max of 9-10 seconds to impress the visitor, so he interacts with your website.
 The longer the interaction, engagement, and user stay time, the better their experience.

 If you put your efforts into these strategies, you will notice a boost in traffic as well as a rise in search presence.
 Once everything is clear to you about how it goes into your on-page SEO efforts, conduct an analysis of your site to see how the anatomy of your page is performing.

 The most important aspect of an on-page SEO effort is the implementation of tags.
 Some are not useful to SEO as they once were, but if written and utilized optimally, will improve your traffic.

 Meta tags are used to provide a search engine with the information on your page.
 To gain a high ranking, it has to do with relevance and user satisfaction, but including custom Meta tags will influence the users to increase your click-through rate.

 The title tag outlines what the page is about.
 When ranking web pages for particular queries, Google looks at the title tag and compares that to the rest of the content on the page.

 There are many tags on your page.
 The most important is your title tag.
 The title is the thing user see in the search engine for both organic results and paid ads, and the keywords that appear at the top of each tab in the browser.

 The title tag outlines what is the page about.
 When page rank is done for particular keywords, Google looks at the title tag and compares that to the rest of the content on the page.